 Each animal must be approved prior to arriving on campus.
-A student may not change an animal without approval through the Disability Services Coordinator.
+A student may not change an animal without prior approval through the Disability Services Coordinator.
+Dogs and cats must be house broken and at least 6 months old.
 Venomous and other life-threatening animals will not be permitted.
-Animals that may pass on a disease directly to humans such as rats or turtles will not be permitted.